Julio Perillán: Biography

-Perillán's first film appearance was independent film Eden's Curve in 2003.
+Perillán's first film appearance was in the independent film Eden's Curve in 2003.
 After this, he moved to Spain to care for his paternal grandparents and look for work in the Spanish film industry.

 His first job in Spain was a lead role in Fragile (2004), directed by Basque filmmaker Juanma Bajo Ulloa.
 He has subsequently appeared in films including The Dark Hour and Woody Allen's Vicky Cristina Barcelona.

 His role as Max Linder in the documentary The Mystery of the King of Kinema got him nominated as best lead actor for the 2016 Goya film awards.